azeam/powerupp/README.md

 **Usage**
 The install command will place a .desktop launcher file in /usr/share/applications, which should be picked up by Gnome etc. If you experience problems and need a little more detailed output you can also run the application from terminal (powerupp).

 PowerUPP supports multiple graphic cards, select the card you want to adjust from the dropdown menu.
-Load current settings the first time you use the application, this will read and translate the contents of your pp_table file(s).
+"Load active" settings the first time you use the application, this will read and translate the contents of your pp_table file(s).
 These values will be saved as "defaults" in the folder /home/USER/.config/powerupp/ and can later be used to reset the values to stock.
 Do not edit these files manually.

 If you have set custom values elsewhere before using this program or delete the default files after creating them, *beware that the default "safe" values may not be correct*.
 The "safe" limits are set to the values present in AMD:s OverDrive table (same as in Wattman etc.), if available.